Regular blood testing is one of the most important ways to keep track of your overall physical well-being.

 - basic metabolic panel: 24 hours

-This can depend on the specific lab where you get tested or how many tests you get done at once.
+Timing can depend on the specific lab where you get tested, and how many tests you get done at once.
 If you order multiple tests, you may not get the complete results until all of the tests are completed.

 Sometimes a lab will only release results to your doctor, who reviews them and then releases them to you.